-Here are yesterday’s solar images taken from Al Sadeem Observatory, December 4, 2017.
+Here are today’s solar images taken from Al Sadeem Observatory, December 4, 2018.

 Solar activity remains at very low levels over the past 24 hours.
-No sunspot groups were visible at the Sun indicating its relatively quiet state without any solar flaring recorded at this moment.
+The Sun remains spotless and generally inactive, without any significant flaring activity recorded.
 The latest sunspot number (based on visual count and Wolf number calculation) is 0.
-Tiny filaments and prominences were barely seen on the Sun’s disk in H-alpha imagery.
+Some huge eruptive prominences at the northwestern limb and an extended filament at the northeastern limb were the other solar features distinctively captured in H-alpha imagery.

 Space weather agencies* forecast solar activity to remain at very low levels with chances of weak X-ray fluxes or flares ranging up to B-class intensity.
 Close monitoring is being conducted by numerous space weather agencies for any significant development.

 Equipment used are Skywatcher 120mm refractor telescope with Baader filter and unmodified Canon EOS 1D Mark IV DSLR camera for visible imagery and Lunt H-alpha solar telescope and ZWO120MM CMOS camera for H-alpha imagery, mounted on Skywatcher EQ6 Pro.
 Pre-processing of visible solar images was performed in PIPP, stacking in Autostakkert, slight wavelet adjustments in Registax 6 and post-processing in Adobe Photoshop CC.

 *Technical reports courtesy of Solar Influence Data Center (SIDC), NOAA-Space Weather Prediction Center (NOAA-SWPC)